javascript-tutorial/en.javascript.info/3-frames-and-windows/01-popup-windows/article.md

 ## Focus/blur on a window

 Theoretically, there are `window.focus()` and `window.blur()` methods to focus/unfocus on a window.
-Also there are `focus/blur` events that allow to focus a window and catch the moment when the visitor switches elsewhere.
+Also there are `focus/blur` events that allow to catch the moment when the visitor focus on a window or switches elsewhere.

 In the past evil pages abused those.
 For instance, look at this code: